pulkitsharma07/proxybench/README.md

 * Add wrapper around `Run` to measure the proxy's CPU/Memory usage (Need to take PID from user, or figure out from script?).Eventually render a timeseries graph.
 * Test reports, generate test reports confining to some format, each test case will have corresponding timeseries graphs of CPU, memory, disk, number of sockets etc of the proxy.
 * Launch proxies from this script?

+*PS: I made this mainly to learn `Go`.
+I will really appreciate if you can point out things in the code which I should improve upon.
+For example naming conventions, directory structure, etc. Feel free to open any issues.*

+**Thank You !**